It’s that time of year for fun DIY Christmas decorations and we’re so excited to share an Easy Finger Knit Christmas Tree Decor!

 Then continue to wrap the yarn around your index finger around the backside to the top, forming a figure 8.

 You will now have 2 loops on each finger.

-At this time, pull the back loop over the front loop on the index finger and the middle finger.
+Now pull the back loop over the front loop on the index finger and the middle finger.

 For the 2nd stitch, wrap the yarn around your fingers in a figure 8 pattern.
-Then, pull the back loop over the front loops on each finger.

-Once 2 stitches have been made the tail can be pulled towards your palm.
+Once 2 stitches have been made, the tail can be pulled towards your palm.